Grahack/global-npm-seed/README.md

 # Global NPM Seed Project

 This is a tutorial and a template for creating your own CLI with node!
+You can also checkout the [final npm module](https://npmjs.org/package/global-npm-seed).

 ## Getting Setup